ricardo-benitez21/database-exercises/README.md

-This repository will be used for any database excersises
+This repository will be used for any database exercises